OswaldRijo/go-transparent-cache/README.md

 ## Decisions

-* Change the data type of attribute "price" for sync.Map, this way the problem caused by race condition was solved
+* Changed the data type of attribute "price" for sync.Map, this way the problem caused by race condition was solved
-* Added a struct called as "PriceAndTime" which inside is composed by "price", "createdAt" to keep updated the time when the price was cached updated and "err" to know if an error has occurred.
+* Added a struct called "PriceAndTime" which inside is composed by "price", "createdAt" to keep updated the time when the price was cached and "err" to know if an error has occurred.
-* Work with channels to synchronize goroutines at the moment to add price to the results list.
+* Worked with channels to synchronize goroutines at the moment to add price to the results list.
-* Add a test to check when service returns an error whe request an updated price
+* Added a test to check when service returns an error whe request an updated price
 * Set up a server that use the solution to appreciate its functionality.